MIKEJW08/Jiayi-Wang-RingCentral-Intern-Assignment/README.txt

 # Foobar

-PyPac is a Python package created by Jiayi(Mike) Wang and is for the RingCentral Data Analytics & Engineering Summer Internship.
+This repository is dedicated to a Python package created by Jiayi(Mike) Wang and is for the RingCentral Data Analytics & Engineering Summer Internship.

 ## Installation